lzl/piece/README.md

 - The core logic is simple.
 Use DDP to connect and subscribe from remote Piece server.
 - New UI: Use Bootstrap v4, Card for profile.
 List group for posts.
 - Hidden UI: I created my own theme called B&W, which is hidden at folder `.ui-lzl`.
 - Server-side rendering.
-Be fast.
+Such fast.
-- [ ] Security security security!

 ## v0.3, 2015-10-28